jakobzhao/geog595/04_data/pe.md

 A sql statement is created, executed and then committed.
 By this statement, a record will be inserted to this database, if this record has already been inserted, this record will be updated in the data table.
 To observe the content of the updated record, the record will be outputed to the log.

-If `tw2db.py` is executed on PyCharm, a list of records will be inserted to the data table `geotweets` of the databse `geotweets.db` under [assets](assets/).
+If `tw2db.py` is executed on PyCharm, a list of records will be inserted to the data table `geotweets` of the databse `tweets.db` under [assets](assets/).
 To view the inserted data table, execute the following sql statement `select * from geotweets`.

 ![](img/datatable.png)